-Why do Women Agree to Domestic Discipline?
+Why Do Women Agree With Domestic Discipline?

-Some believe that women want or agree to domestic discipline due to guilt over past sexual behavior, or because they believe that God has deemed that this is the proper role of a husband.
+Some believe that women want or agree with domestic discipline due to guilt over past sexual behavior, or because they believe that God has deemed that this is the proper role of a husband.